Tip Pool vs Tip Out (When to Switch and When Not To)

 The rule: Back-of-house staff (line cooks, dishwashers, prep cooks) can be included in a tip pool ONLY if the employer pays full minimum wage and takes no tip credit.
 If the employer takes a tip credit (paying $2.13/hr to tipped workers and counting tips toward minimum wage), back-of-house staff CANNOT be in the tip pool.

-Managers and supervisors: Always excluded from tip pools, regardless of tip credit status.
-This is non-negotiable.
-The DOL applies the FLSA executive duties test, if someone has supervisory authority, they cannot share tips.
+Managers and supervisors: Always out of the pool, tip credit or not.
+There’s no wiggle room here.
+The DOL runs the FLSA executive duties test, and if someone has supervisory authority, they don’t touch the tips.
+Full stop.

-Tip out is functionally a private agreement between server and support staff, but if the back-of-house staff are sharing in the tip out and the operator is taking a tip credit, the same restriction applies.
+Tip out is basically a private handshake between the server and support staff.
+But if your back-of-house is getting a piece of that tip out and you’re taking a tip credit, the same restriction lands on you.

-Compliance trap: many operations in tip-credit states (most of the country) have BOH eating from the tip pool or receiving tip-out portions while the operator is still paying $2.13/hr to tipped workers.
-DOL audits this aggressively.
-Penalties are back pay plus liquidated damages plus attorney fees, easily 3-5x the original “savings.”
+Here’s the trap I see most.
+Plenty of operations in tip-credit states, which is most of the country, have BOH eating from the tip pool or pulling tip-out money while the operator is still paying $2.13/hr to tipped workers.
+The DOL goes after this hard.
+Penalties run back pay plus liquidated damages plus attorney fees, and that bill is easily 3-5x whatever you thought you were “saving.”
+Not worth it.

 For the full FLSA breakdown, see Tip Pool Legal Guide 2026.